BhanuPrakashNani/python-template-repo/README.md

 ### Core Components

 1. **`AIConversationClient` (api.py)**: Abstract interface defining the contract for AI conversation clients.
-   - Defines standard methods all AI clients must implement
+   - Defines standard methods all AI clients must implement using `abc.ABC` and `@abstractmethod`
    - Provides type hints and method signatures
    - Enables future implementations for other AI providers